ntuscse/website/apps/web/README.md

 4. Next, run `git pull origin main --rebase` to fetch new changes in the main branch (if any).
 Fix merge conflicts if any.
 5. Push your branch to GitHub by running `git push` or `git push --set-upstream origin [branch-name]` (if this branch does not exist on GitHub)
 6. Go to this GitHub repo and make a pull request from your branch to `main` branch.
 Name the PR starting with `[SCSE-branch_number]` (e.g.: [SCSE-125] Add web docs).
+7. Ensure that all automated checks passes.
+Fix any errors that occurs.
-7. Request 1 person to review your pull request, and you are done!
+8. Request 1 person to review your pull request, and you are done!

 ### Naming Conventions: